 There will be times when you will have to make certain big decisions about your children’s future and meet them face-to-face.
 Don’t dodge such meetings.
 Keep your children in mind and remind yourself of the bigger purpose and you will find the strength to work with your ex.

-2. Refrain from Lashing out at Your Ex-Spouse
+2. Refrain from Lashing Out at Your Ex-Spouse (Even if They Deserve It!).

-So your ex did something that has distressed you!
-Your first instinct will probably be to lash out at them on the phone or through texts but avoid doing so at all costs.
+So your ex did something that has distressed or angered you.
+Your first instinct will probably be to lash out at them on the phone or through texts – but you should avoid doing so at all costs.
 This holds especially true if your children are with you.

 Bad-mouthing and criticizing won’t change your ex’s behavior in any way.
 In fact, it may cause your relationship with them to strain further.
 Kind words, on the other hand, can go a long way in improving your relationship.
 Sincere praise for their parenting skills or the effort they’re putting in can heal past wounds and enable you to co-parent amicably.
 Try to speak positively about your ex in front of your kids.